 It is a thatched two storey barn with a well equipped kitchen with dishwasher and fridge/freezer.
 The spacious beamed living area has comfortable leather sofas and armchairs, well equipped kitchen with dishwasher and dining area.
 The very large dining table with 7 chairs can be added to if required.
 There are two bedrooms downstairs one with a double bed and one with a cosy single.
 Upstairs there is a newly fitted family bathroom with large walk in shower, two further bedrooms, one with large bunk beds and a twin bedded room with a quirky ensuite bathroom with a bath.
 Please note the twin room has been improved by boarding the back area (gallery) that previously allowed light and sound in from the lounge.

-A bath and hand towel is provided for each guest but please bring your own beach/pool towels.
+A bath towel is provided for each guest but please bring your own beach/pool towels.
 Beds are made up just before your arrival with fresh linen.
-There is also a welcome pack to start your stay with locally made Dorset apple cake or biscuits and some Dorset tea, washing up liquid, dishwasher tablets (where applicable), soap, tea towel, dishcloth, 1 toilet roll, logs, kindling and fire lighters (where appropriate) will be provided.
+There is also a welcome pack to start your stay with locally made treat and some Dorset tea, washing up liquid, dishwasher tablets (where applicable), soap, tea towel, dishcloth, 1 toilet roll, a free basket of logs, kindling and fire lighters (where appropriate) will be provided.
 A travel cot, highchair, blackout blind and baby bath can be booked in advance but please bring your own cot bedding.
-Free high speed Wi-Fi.
-Each cottage has a hairdryer.
+Free High Speed Wi-Fi.
+Each cottage has a hairdryer..

 Hayloft is heated by electricity which is metered.
 To encourage you to ‘Save the Planet’ we share the cost with you 50/50.
 This should amount to £2 or £3 per day in the colder months.
 25% goes to the NEA charity (www.nea.org.uk) .
 There is no charge during the warm peak season from July 1st – Aug 31st.